 Introducing the Peranakans

-The Peranakan culture evolved from foreign traders settling in Southeast Asia between the 14th and 19th centuries, particularly major ports such as Singapore, Sumatra, Penang and Malacca.
+The Peranakan culture evolved from foreign traders settling in Southeast Asia between the 14th and 19th centuries.
+This occurred particularly in major ports such as Singapore, Sumatra, Penang and Malacca.
 Here they married local women and the new generation born of these unions were known as Peranakan, meaning “locally-born” in the Malay language of Bahasa Melayu.

 While there are various smaller sub-groups of the culture, determined by where the traders originated (some came from India and Europe), the dominant group are the Chinese Peranakans.
 Peranakan culture therefore largely draws from Malay and Chinese influences, combining them into a unique blend of rich tradition.